Setupad/Setupad-Prebid-Mobile-Integration-Documentation/swift_documentation/sdk_integration.md

 If the installation is successful, you will find the `YourProjectName.xcworkspace` file located in the same folder where the 'YourProjectName.xcodeproj' is.

 ## Info.plist
 Open the newly created `YourProjectName.xcworkspace` file.
 Then, in your project structure under your project, find the `Info.plist` file, it should be located like this: `YourProjectName -> YourProjectName -> Info`.
-It can be shown in the hierarchy just as `Info`.
+It can be shown in the hierarchy just as `Info` instead of `Info.plist`.
 Inside the Info.plist file, include the `GADApplicationIdentifier`.
 It is optional to include [SKAdNetworkItems] items.
 ```xml
 <key>GADApplicationIdentifier</key>